dotnet/docs-maui/docs/user-interface/handlers/create.md

 }
 ```

 In some scenarios, videos continue playing after a video playback page has been navigated away from.
-To stop the video, the `ReplaceCurrentItemWIthPlayerItem` is set to `null` in the `Dispose` override, and other native view cleanup is performed.
+To stop the video, the `ReplaceCurrentItemWithPlayerItem` is set to `null` in the `Dispose` override, and other native view cleanup is performed.

 > [!NOTE]
 > The `Dispose` override is called by the handler's `DisconnectHandler` override.